techbrett/OfficeDocs-SkypeForBusiness/Teams/tmr-meeting-recording-change.md

 ### Transcripts

-Meeting transcript files are stored in OneDrive.
 You can choose to delete Teams meeting recordings along with their accompanying transcripts by using an *auto-apply retention label policy* that identifies these files from OneDrive and SharePoint transcript or OneDrive transcript.
 For more information, see [Automatically apply a retention label to Microsoft 365 items](/purview/apply-retention-labels-automatically).

 Here are the most relevant sections to help you get started: